meknielsen/DemoApp/README.md

 This is a single page applicaton, SPA, based on bootstrap frontend and Sails.js backend REST API and datastore, supporting a MVC one page web application.

+The application will be depending on data population by CSV data upload of demo stations and scheduled demontrations.
+As a reallife example, I have

 ### Prerequisites

 A standard setup with Node.js is first needed.
 I use Node 4.5.0 currently, with NPM 2.15.9, in Cloud9 development